aospapp/aosp/compatibility/cdd/9_security-model/9_5_multi-user-support.md

 http://developer.android.com/reference/android/os/Environment.html)
 for primary external storage.

-If Automotive device implementations include multiple users, they:

-*   [A-1-1] MUST include a guest account that allows all functions provided by the vehicle system without requiring a user to log in.

 If device implementations include multiple users, they:

 *   [C-1-1] MUST meet the following requirements related to